What is the Zonar LD?

 Installation

-Step 1: Ground Traffic Control
+Step 1 (Optional): Assign the LD TCU in Ground Traffic Control

 - Click Save.